 Prerequisite courses required vary by program but include:

 - 8 hours anatomy & physiology

 - 6 hours psychology (general, developmental or abnormal)

 Shadowing and hands on clinical experience are strongly recommended.

 The Physician Assistant Education Association (PAEA) maintains a directory of accredited programs.
 The Physician's Assistant centralized application service (CASPA) is also available through PAEA.
 The application opens in late April.
 Early application is recommended.

-The PA Focus is a resource for pre-PA students.
 The Texas Academy of Physician Assistants has a program directory for Texas.
 The American Academy of Physician Assistants provides valuable information for students interested in becoming a physician assistant.